siriokun/platformsh-docs/docs/src/environments/search-engine-visibility.md

 +++

 - Select the project where you want to change visibility.
-- From the **Environment** menu, select the environment you want to change.
+- From the **Environment** menu, select the Production environment you want to change.
 - Click {{< icon settings >}} **Settings**.
 - In the row with **Hide from search engines**, click **Edit {{< icon chevron >}}**.
 - Select or clear the **Hide from search engines** checkbox.

 <--->

 +++
 title=Using the CLI
 +++